 Networking with professionals in the biotechnology industry and other scientific fields:

 Mentor program:Junior students are each matched up with a mentor who has a career they are interested in exploring.
 They connect with their mentor each week by phone, text, or email and also have opportunities to get together on and off campus.
 Shadowing a mentor at work one day is a highlight of the mentor program.
 Read an article about how a BTI student's mentor helped her get an internship at NASA:Student receives 'out of this world' experience through Biotechnology Institute connections.

 Sophomore symposium: Sophomore students attend a symposium on campus in the fall semester.
 This includes a breakfast, a keynote speaker, career presentations by professionals working in biotech and other fields of science, and roundtable discussions on hot topics in science.

-A college course offering dual credit:
+College courses offering dual credit:

 The senior Biomanufacturing course is co-taught by a Carlmont teacher and a professor from Skyline College.
 This course is only offered to BTI senior students, who receive dual credit for it.
 Pending approval, Biomanufacturing will receive honors status, and our students will receive an extra grade point for the course.

 BTI students also receive dual credit for Biotechnology 1-2 and Biotechnology 3-4.
 Biotechnology 3-4 is a four-unit class, so students receive a grade bump when applying to CSUs and UCs.
 Ultimately BTI students graduate with nine units of community college credit.
 Read more about dual-enrollment credit here.